Studying in Vienna

 Virtual Orientation Week – a successful start to a semester abroad

-Incoming students at FHWien der WKW begin their semester abroad with an virtual orientation week (in either September or February), which consists of the following:
+Incoming students at FHWien der WKW begin their semester abroad with a mandatory virtual orientation week (in either August/September or February), which consists of the following:

 - Information about organizational matters – registering in Vienna, insurance etc.

 - Workshop “Austrian Culture & More” to help incoming students understand Austrian culture and possible cultural differences

-- Social events organized in conjunction with the ESN (Erasmus Student Network) team, to help incoming students get to know each other, for example speed friending, karaoke nights, dinners and city tours
+- Optional Social events organized in conjunction with the ESN (Erasmus Student Network) team, to help incoming students get to know each other, for example speed friending, karaoke nights, dinners and city tours

 Buddy network & ESN – invaluable help at the beginning of the semester